zilliztech/zdoc/docs/tutorials/understand-basics/consistency-level.md

 - **Strong**: Matches the latest system timestamp, ensuring all data up to this point is visible before queries.

 - **Bounded Staleness**: Slightly predates the latest system timestamp, permitting queries on slightly older data.

-- **Session**: Uses the timestamp of the client's last write, ensuring visibility of that client's data.

 - **Eventually**: Sets a minimal value to bypass consistency checks, enabling immediate queries on available data.